drifter-handbook/drifter-handbook.github.io/_posts/2014-01-3-Lucille-Johnson.md

 While Lucielle Johnson has not made a formal appearance yet in the Illumina Saga, he appears to have been the guildmaster who sent the drifters on their voyage to the new land.

+In legend it is stated that Lucille has a passing interest in the culinary arts, and makes a mean thin crust pizza.

 <iframe src="https://open.spotify.com/embed/user/isittooshortornotavailable/playlist/2lijXxJ8GW6EaQXGJaAM6Q" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>